japila-books/apache-spark-internals/docs/rpc/RpcEnv.md

 ** (Spark Standalone) Worker is requested to startRpcEnvAndEndpoint

-** CoarseGrainedExecutorBackend is requested to xref:executor:CoarseGrainedExecutorBackend.adoc#run[run]
+** CoarseGrainedExecutorBackend is requested to executor:CoarseGrainedExecutorBackend.md#run[run]